RISHABH12005/MySQL/README.md

 # *MySQL*

 ## *Introduction to MySQL*
 MySQL is an open-source relational database management system (RDBMS) that is widely used for managing structured data.
-It is known for its speed, reliability, and ease of use, making it popular in web applications, enterprise systems, and cloud services.
+It is known for its speed, reliability, ease of use, making it popular in web applications, enterprise systems, cloud services.

 ---

-## *Key Features of MySQL*
+## *Key Features*
 - *Relational Database*: Uses structured tables with relationships between them.
-- *SQL Support*: Uses Structured Query Language (SQL) for querying and managing data.
+- *SQL Support*: Uses Structured Query Language (SQL) for querying & managing data.
-- *High Performance*: Optimized for speed and efficiency, especially for read-heavy workloads.
+- *High Performance*: Optimized for speed & efficiency, especially for read-heavy workloads.
-- *Scalability*: Supports large databases and can handle thousands of queries per second.
+- *Scalability*: Supports large databases & can handle thousands of queries per second.
-- *Security*: Offers robust authentication, access control, and encryption mechanisms.
+- *Security*: Offers robust authentication, access control, & encryption mechanisms.
-- *Replication & Clustering*: Supports data replication for redundancy and high availability.
+- *Replication & Clustering*: Supports data replication for redundancy & high availability.
-- *Cross-Platform Compatibility*: Runs on Windows, Linux, macOS, and cloud environments.
+- *Cross-Platform Compatibility*: Runs on Windows, Linux, macOS, cloud environments.

 ---

-## *Core Concepts in MySQL*
+## *Core Concepts*

-### *1. Databases and Tables*
+### *1. Databases & Tables*
 - A *database* is a structured collection of data.
 - A *table* stores records in rows and columns, similar to a spreadsheet.
-- Tables consist of *columns* (fields) and *rows* (records).
+- Tables consist of *columns* (fields) & *rows* (records).

 ### *2. Data Types*
 - *Numeric*: INT, FLOAT, DECIMAL, BIGINT